 Just recently, we visited the showroom of the renowned Belgian hat designer Elvis Pompilio.
 We are always on the lookout for beautiful hats and headpieces for events in London, and his designs are so incredibly creative!

-The Dandoy family biscuits atelier produces some of the best speculoos in the city (with 100 percent natural ingredients).
+Where to Eat The Dandoy family biscuits atelier produces some of the best speculoos in the city (with 100 percent natural ingredients).
 We usually go to the original shop on Rue au Beurre, but if we’re in the mood for traditional afternoon tea service, we’ll head to the Maison Dandoy Tea Room on Rue Charles Buls.

 One of our favorite restaurants for dinner in Brussels is Belga Queen which is housed in a magical 19th century bank building.
 It takes a modern twist on the traditional brasserie, and the atmosphere is elegant yet trendy.